esyede/single-blade/README.md

 | `@show`                         | Stop section and yields the content                                |
 | `@append`                       | Stop section and append it to existing section with the same name  |
 | `@overwrite`                    | Stop section, overwrite previous section with the same name        |

+### Extending the class
+Ofcourse in the future we need more functionalities as the built-in functionalities is indeed limited.
+So, there is two APIs provided to extend this library:

+**Blade::directive(string $name, callable $callback)**

+This method can be used to add custom command.
+As you see in above usage example, we already use this API to define our new `@uppercase` command.

+**Blade::extend(callable $compiler)**

+This is another API provided to add custom directive.
+In fact, this command is used define our built-in `set()` command.

 ### License